 If you choose a company business structure, it will have a separate legal existence.
 To diversify risk you can decide to be a partnership and bring in more people to share the responsibility, or become a trust that has its own property and income.. for the advantage of a third-party.
 Whatever you decide the business structure to be, make sure you decide before registering your business as its structure will decide what paperwork needs to be filed.

-Step 4 - Get Your Domain Name - Now that you have an ABN and have registered your business name, it’s time to get your .com.au domain name.
+Now that you have an ABN and have registered your business name, it’s time to get your .com.au domain name.
 Only businesses registered in Australia can get the .com.au extension.
 Coming back to the domain name, it should be a reflection of your business.
 People should be able to identify it with your company name.
 Ideally, using your own company name is great.
 Check in advance to see if somebody has already purchased it.
 If no, you are in luck.
 If yes, you might have to purchase it from them or look for another option.
 Searching for a domain name is very easy.
-Just go online and google “Domain Name Search”.
-You’ll get a host of sites where you can check the availability of the desired domain name.
+Just go checkout the “Domain Name Search” tool.

 You can find grants, funding and support programs from the Australian government that has introduced them to help your business grow.
 If they don’t meet your requirements you can look for banks and private investors who would be willing to give you a chance.